KSEQ: History

 KSEQ has been a top station in the Fresno market for much of the 2000s.
-KSEQ's main competitor is 94.9 KBOS-FM, which has been the leading rhythmic contemporary station in the market for even longer.
+KSEQ's main competitor is KBOS-FM, which has been the leading rhythmic contemporary station in the market for even longer.

 Musically, KSEQ has always shifted and capitalized on the current state of the CHR format each year.
 In January 2009, KSEQ began separating its playlist from KBOS with pop artists like Lady Gaga, Black Eyed Peas, Beyoncé and Mariah Carey.
 This musical shift has helped KSEQ maintain its competitive edge.

-In May 2012, KSEQ/Q97.1 welcomed Big Boy's Neighborhood, a Los Angeles-based syndicated wake-up show, to mornings.
+In May 2012, KSEQ welcomed Big Boy's Neighborhood, a Los Angeles-based syndicated wake-up show, to mornings.
 It also added market veteran Erik "Danny" Salas to the afternoon drive time.

-On September 9, 2013, KSEQ/Q97.1 welcomed former KBOS program director Greg Hoffman and Comedian Andre Covington (also formerly of KBOS) to the morning show time slot, replacing Big Boy's Neighborhood.
-The program is called The Greg and Dre Morning Show.
+On September 9, 2013, KSEQ welcomed former KBOS program director Greg Hoffman and comedian Andre Covington (also formerly of KBOS) to the morning show time slot, replacing Big Boy's Neighborhood.
+The program wa called The Greg and Dre Morning Show.

 On March 10, 2014, Buckley Broadcasting announced that it would sell KSEQ to Lotus Communications.
 The transaction, at a purchase price of $2.4 million, was consummated on July 11, 2014.

-In December 2014, KSEQ/Q97.1 welcomed DJ Erb, a 12-year veteran at KBOS, who now mixes the "Drive at 5 Mix" and is the current Music/Imaging Director.
+In December 2014, KSEQ welcomed DJ Erb, a 12-year veteran at KBOS, who now mixes the "Drive at 5 Mix" and is the current music/imaging Director.

+In September 2026, the Greg and Dre show came to an end, with Covington departing the station and Hoffman moving to middays.
+The station began airing the syndicated Dana Cortez show in morning drive.